prakashshuklahub/Frontend-Client/README.md

 ### Frontend Client

-A minimal Next.js app for searching and displaying images from a media service.
+A Next.js app for searching and displaying images from a media service.

 ### Quick start